-Before you head out in the winter understand what you are doing.
+Before you head out in the winter, understand what you are doing.
 Sounds simple, right?
-A couple of years ago my son and I were descending from Slide Mountain in the Catskills on a day which temperatures were in the teens with the windchill below zero on the summit.
+A couple of years ago, my son and I were descending from Slide Mountain in the Catskills when temperatures were in the teens with the windchill below zero on the summit.
 On top, there were “whiteout” conditions due to snow and high winds.
 At the trailhead, you would have never known how harsh summit conditions were as it was relatively warm and sunny!
-On our way down at about 3,600’ four young guys passed us dressed in blue jeans, light jackets, sneakers and only one had a backpack.
-As the saying goes “the mountain spares most fools”.
+On our way down at about 3,600’, four young guys passed us dressed in blue jeans, light jackets, sneakers, and only one had a backpack.
+As the saying goes, “the mountain spares most fools.”
 We hoped for these four guys that saying held true.

 There are plenty of ways to gain the knowledge you’ll need to do winter hiking.
 There are several great books on winter hiking and camping.
-Even trail guides will have some tips as do local mountain club or conservation websites, but they don’t always include exhaustive information on the topic.
+Even trail guides will have some tips, as do local mountain clubs or conservation websites, but they don’t always include exhaustive information on the topic.
 In fact, this article cannot take on this entire subject.
 You can also make your first or first few hikes with more experienced people or maybe a group outing with a local hiking club.
-If you are so inclined take some lessons such as in cross-country skiing.
+If you are so inclined, take some lessons such as cross-country skiing.
 Ask lots of questions by calling rangers in your area.

 The rangers I know would rather talk to you beforehand than have to rescue or recover you later!